 This Story also Contains

 These NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects are prepared by experts to provide detailed, accurate answers to all the textbook questions, including MCQs, short-answer, and long-answer questions.
-They do not only assist students to do better on school tests such as the CBSE, but also improve the basics required in competitive tests like the JEE and NEET, where electricity and magnetism are essential subjects.
-With such NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects, students are able to practice on a regular basis, revise accordingly and gain confidence on the use of scientific concepts in real-life applications.
+They not only assist students to do better on school tests such as the CBSE, but also improve the basics required in competitive tests like the JEE and NEET, where electricity and magnetism are essential subjects.
+With such NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects, students are able to practice on a regular basis, revise accordingly and gain confidence in the use of scientific concepts in real-life applications.
 These NCERT solutions can be looked upon as a good study tool in order to prepare well and perform well in exams.

 Q1.
 Fill in the blanks: